DataHacksDS3/DataHacks2020/Dataset/README.md

 #### Prompt
 > 1. Clean the data.
 There are quite a few null values and some attributes names are relatively vague.
 It will help to clean up the data and state your assumptions.
 > 2. In a manner, this is a dataset combined from different datasets, and is very open-ended to interpretation.\
 > a.
 Use data visualization tools (Python Libraries, Tableau, etc.) to extract trends and patterns from the data.
-You must create an infographic with five or more related sections from any topic of interest. \
+You must create an infographic with three or more related sections from any topic of interest. \
 > b.
 Are there any questions that are common among different topics?
 Or, do any topics have the same type of questions?
-NLP may be useful.
-Create visualization graphs to present your results.
+Create visualization graphs related to NLP to help present your results.
 > 3. Present your results in the form of a research proposal.
 Explore the data and come up with a hypothesis (ie California has a bigger issue with obesity chronic illnesses in comparison to other states).
 Perform Experimental Testing on your proposal.
 This will help back up your findings as well.
 > 4. Prepare a report containing your results from the analysis.
 It should contain the following: Intro, data cleaning/pre-processing, visualizations (at least 3), analysis, proposal, conclusion.